Zanatoos/TechnoWeb_TP3-FRONT/README.md

-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
+This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app) and made by
+Rakotoniaina Erwin Allen
+Giordan Alexis

 ## Available Scripts

 In the project directory, you can run:

+### `npm install`

+Create the node_modules file and install all the required packages to allow the command npm start to work.

 ### `npm start`